Q. What is a Friend of the Camden Highline?

 Years rather than months.
 The sooner we raise the money, the sooner it will open!

 Q. Will I be able to cycle?
 Will dogs be allowed?
-Will their be opening hours?
+Will there be opening hours?
 What restrictions will there be? etc.

 We don't know yet!
 But there is lots we can learn from other similar projects, both built and unbuilt.
 Until we're closer to having the funding, permissions and developing a design we want to keep all possibilities open.
 Fundamentally the project will be a public park and transport link.